-Under metadata schema we understand the formal representation of the relationships between metadata elements.
-To answer the question whether a special metadata schema is used the respondents had to select all that apply among the following options: no, we do not have metadata; no, but we try to move towards a standard metadata schema; META-SHARE metadata schema v3.0 (in the CLARIN Component Registry); CMDI; Dublin Core; OLAC; TEI-header; Other.
-At the Other option the in-house developed metadata schemas are mentioned: The overview of the results is presented in Figure 30:
+To answer the question whether a special metadata schema is used the respondents could select multiple answers from the following options: no, we do not have metadata; no, but we try to move towards a standard metadata schema; META-SHARE metadata schema v3.0 (in the CLARIN Component Registry); CMDI; Dublin Core; OLAC; TEI-header; Other.
+Under the option Other in-house developed metadata schemas are mentioned.
+An overview of the results is presented in Figure 30: